maks/mknotes/docs/maksnotes_getting_started.md

 sudo apt-get install clang cmake ninja-build pkg-config libgtk-3-dev
 ```

-Then `flutter create maksnotes` to create scaffold for the linux app.
+Then `flutter create mknotes` to create scaffold for the linux app.